rclone/rclone/docs/content/crypt.md

 Hashes are not stored for crypt.
 However the data integrity is protected by an extremely strong crypto authenticator.

+Note that you should use the `rclone cryptcheck` command to check the integrity of a crypted remote instead of `rclone check` which can't check the checksums properly.

 ### Specific options ###

 Here are the command line options specific to this cloud storage